Bridging the Gap Between Agile and Change Management: Key Principles for Success

 • What are the most critical needs?
 Conduct stakeholder interviews or workshops with senior managers, middle managers and frontline groups to understand current change challenges holistically.

-After understanding the needs of the organizations and where the organization would like to head to in its change management objectives, one can then define services required.
+After understanding the needs of the organisations and where the organization would like to head to in its change management objectives, one can then define services required.

 Common services offered by a portfolio change manager or portfolio change management function includes: